Benchmarking Vision, Language, & Action Models on Robotic Learning Tasks: Introduction

-This direction aligns with an emerging trend in machine learning regarding the advantages of unified neural sequence models.
-Such models continue to show performance improvements even at the frontier of data, compute, and model scale \cite{kaplan2020scaling,hoffmann2022training}.
-Moreover, historical trends suggest that generic models capable of effectively leveraging computation tend to eventually supersede specialized domain-specific approaches \cite{sutton2019bitter}.
-Unified sequence models offer several compelling advantages: they eliminate the need for hand-crafted policy architectures with domain-specific inductive biases, can leverage diverse training data through sequence serialization, and demonstrate consistent improvements with increased scale.
+This approach corresponds with a broader trend in machine learning toward unified neural sequence architectures.
+These models demonstrate continued performance gains at the boundaries of data volume, computational resources, and model complexity \cite{kaplan2020scaling,hoffmann2022training}.
+This pattern aligns with historical observations suggesting that general-purpose models efficiently utilizing computational resources tend to outperform specialized solutions \cite{sutton2019bitter}.
+The advantages of unified sequence models are multifaceted: they remove the requirement for custom policy architectures with domain-specific assumptions, enable the use of diverse training data through sequence-based representation, and show reliable improvements with increasing scale.

-However, significant challenges remain in applying these models to robotics.
-While foundation models are typically trained on billions of tokens and images from the web, collecting comparable quantities of robotic interaction data remains infeasible in the near term \cite{open_x_embodiment_rt_x_2023,khazatsky2024droid}.
-Additionally, the direct application of foundation models to robotics tasks presents fundamental technical challenges: these models excel at semantic reasoning and high-level understanding, but robots require precise, grounded, low-level control actions, such as Cartesian end-effector commands.
-Recent work has attempted to bridge this gap by incorporating language models (LLMs) and vision-language models (VLMs) into robotics systems (Ahn et al., 2022; Driess et al., 2023; Vemprala et al., 2023).
-However, many of these approaches restrict foundation models to high-level planning, effectively using them as sophisticated state machines that parse commands into primitive actions, which are then executed by separate low-level controllers that cannot leverage the rich semantic knowledge encoded in the foundation models.
+Nevertheless, adapting these models for robotics applications presents substantial challenges.
+The vast scale of training data available for foundation models - billions of tokens and images from the internet - far exceeds what is currently feasible to collect for robot interactions \cite{open_x_embodiment_rt_x_2023,khazatsky2024droid}.
+Moreover, while foundation models excel at abstract reasoning and high-level comprehension, robotic control requires precise, physically grounded actions, such as specific end-effector movements.
+Recent research has explored integrating language models (LLMs) and vision-language models (VLMs) into robotics frameworks \cite{ahn2022icanisay,driess2023palm,vemprala2023chatgptroboticsdesignprinciples}.
+However, many current approaches limit foundation models to high-level planning roles, using them essentially as advanced state machines that convert commands into basic actions, executed by separate low-level controllers unable to access the models' rich semantic understanding.

-More recent research has explored bootstrapping robotics representations using pretrained language and vision-language models \cite{shridhar2022cliport, nair2022r3m, karamcheti2023language}.
-Applying these modules in components in planning systems has also been explored \cite{driess2023palm, stone2023open}.
-A promising direction has emerged in the form of vision-language-action models (VLAs), which often involve extending different kinds of pretrained foundation models for robotics by pretraining \cite{brohan2022rt}, cotraining \cite{team2024octo} or fine-tuning \cite{kim2024openvla, brohan2023rt, marcu2024lingoqavisualquestionanswering} visually-conditioned language models to control actions for robots.
-These models have demonstrated notable transfer to new task scenarios, a compelling first step on the path towards generally useful policies for robots and agents.